aglebionek/pure-css-card-deck/README.md

-# Pure HTML/CSS playing cards, with a regular and cyberpunk version!
+# Pure HTML/CSS playing cards, with a regular and a cyberpunk version!

 ## Usage
 A single card consists of the following div: